girls-whocode/RasPi3-WebServer/README.md

-# RasPi-3 Server Auto Configuration
+# Server Auto Configuration
 [![Gitter](https://badges.gitter.im/RasPi3-WebServer/Lobby.svg)](https://gitter.im/RasPi3-WebServer/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=body_badge)  [![HitCount](http://hits.dwyl.io/jessicakennedy1028/RasPi3-WebServer.svg)](http://hits.dwyl.io/jessicakennedy1028/RasPi3-WebServer)  [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 ## Description

 NOTICE!
 THIS SCRIPT IS INCOMPLETE AS I STARTED A NEW BUILD, I DO NOT HAVE A PRIVATE GITHUB ACCOUNT SO IT IS OUT HERE!
 YOU MAY DOWNLOAD AND PLAY WITH THE CODE.
 PLEASE LET ME KNOW IF THERE IS ANY CHANGES THAT NEEDS TO BE MADE.
 THIS NOTICE WILL DISAPPEAR IN THE BETA VERSION

-This script is just to help streamline the install process for Raspberry Pi 3 web, database, file, application, messaging, proxy and email servers.
-With a advanced installation system it will determine what is already installed and configured and allow you to make changes, or install or remove any application built into this system.
+This script is just to help streamline the install process for many Linux distributions on a PC or Raspberry Pi 3 for web, database, file, application, messaging, proxy and email servers.

+With an advanced installation system it will determine what is already installed and configured and allow you to make changes, install or remove any application built into this system.

 You assume all responsibility of this script and understand there is no warranties, liabilities, or guarentees on this script.
 This script assumes a fresh OS install.

-I used Geany IDE to create this script with tab stops at 4 characters.

-Feel free to modify, but please give credit where it's due.
-Thanks!

-If you wish to see the progress and TODO's please click here: https://github.com/jessicakennedy1028/RasPi3-WebServer/projects/1

 ## Screenshots